Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 <h2>Not a Trivial Port</h2>

 My overall goal was not to take a .NET Framework app and force fit it to run in .NET 10.
-Rather, I wanted to create a .NET 10 app that just so happens to use AFSDK.
+Rather, ***I wanted to create a .NET 10 app that just so happens to use AFSDK***.

 I wrote the original .NET Framework app a year ago in anticipation of migrating to .NET 8.
 At that time, I chose not to use the **AppConfig** file.
 I used **appsettings.json** as it would also be used in .NET 8/10, though I had my own custom reader code, as well as a custom console logger.